antaldaniel/dataandlyrics/content/post/2020-11-09-spotify-national-charts/index.md

 You can download the entire dataset in different formats [here](https://music.dataobservatory.eu/music-diversity.html#domestic-market-share---spotify) in the [Music Diversity & Circulation](https://music.dataobservatory.eu/music-diversity.html) pillar (see [all pillars](https://music.dataobservatory.eu/index.html#pillars-of-the-demo-observatory)) of our Demo Music Observatory.

+We share the view that `big data creates injustice`.
+Organizations that control large amounts of data, for example, the entire listening history of hundreds of millions of people in all major countries of the world, can train algorithms and robots that drive most of the music sales in the world.
+They can make your investment into a sound recording successful or doomed.
+They can circumvent or help a local content regulation, reinforce, or disable a national cultural policy goal.
+We want `big data to work for small venues, independent labels, startups, great and undiscovered artists`.
+We believe that you cannot make a successful album launch, a market entry or introduce a successful cultural policy without large amounts of well processed and correctly analysed data.
+We want to create a Music Observatory that integrates the small data of many small bands, small labels, small venues, small countries, and mount correct the injustice.
+Make algorithms transparent and the competition fair.